 Absolutely.
 As customer attention has become ever more scarce, they expect to be able to purchase anything from anywhere- why should your product or service be different?
 It’s critical to make your final transactions easy, accessible and convenient and to not make your customers rely on outdated and cumbersome equipment like printers, scanners, desktop PCs and even fax machines to provide signatures.
 With Lightico, all customer-facing processes – including signatures, can easily be completed with simple finger swipes on their cell phones from wherever they are.

 Yes, eSignatures are legally binding including typed signatures.
 Today, nearly 20 years after the ESIGN Act, there is no longer any question about whether electronic signatures are legal. eSignatures have the same legality as wet signatures.
-Electronically signed agreements, contracts, transactions, forms and other documents won’t be denied legality because they don’t contain a wet signature.
+Electronically signed documents, agreements, contracts, transactions, and forms won’t be denied legality because they don’t contain a wet signature.
 Lightico eSignatures are compliant with: The U.S. E-SIGN act of 2000

 The Uniform Electronic Transactions Act (EUTA) of 1999